wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

 "Radium will ignore any elements of the array that aren't objects, such as the result of this.props.block && styles.block when this.props.block is false or undefined."

 What has happened to it?
-Successfully we enhanced a single object to array object by  adding a pair of square brackets inside the braces.The original object becomes the first child of the array.The seconed child which follows after a comma, was composited by `Button` instance props, one bitwise operator, and `styles.block` object.
+Successfully we enhanced a single object to array object by  adding a pair of square brackets inside double braces.The original object becomes the first child of the array.The seconed child which follows after a comma, was composited by `Button` instance props, one bitwise operator, and `styles.block` object.
 The bitwise operator means the front part is a  judge statement.
-If `props` is true, will apply the `styles.block` css.
+If `props` is true, react will apply the `styles.block` css.
 If false, delete `styles.block` setting.
-Thus we get the ability to add unlimited css unit inside the array.
+Thus we get the ability to add unlimited css unit inside `style` attribute.

 ### Browser States ###
 Radium supports styling for three browser states that are targeted with pseudo-selectors in normal CSS: :hover, :focus, and :active.